M31 Capital · Research Brief · February 2026

 Why the System Fails

-Five structural failures — not personality flaws, not underfunding — that guarantee bad outcomes
+Seven structural failures, not personality flaws or underfunding, that guarantee bad outcomes

 34¢